 Producer is responsible for making sure all equipment is logged back in with the equipment manager.

-4.3 Post-Production
+4.3 Post-production

 4.3.1 Cards/Slates

 The Producer should drop off cards to Devon Jones as soon after production as possible.
 Give Jeannie Workman the slates.
 She will use these for final reference when checking graphics and spelling of names so make sure they are accurate.
 If you know you won’t be in the office for a while after your trip, drop them off right after your trip.
 She has to convert the data and get it into logging.
 Let Jeannie know if there are any particular priorities in logging.